MasterZhou1/Robust-Clustering/README.md

 **Abstract**

 Being robust to the presence of outliers is crucial for applying clustering algorithms in practice.
-In the *robust $k$-Means* problem (i.e., $k$-Means with outliers), the objective is to remove $z$ outliers and minimize the $k$-Means cost on the remaining data points.
-Despite the close connection between robust $k$-Means and outlier detection, there remains limited theoretical and empirical understanding of how *classic outlier detection heuristics* perform in robust $k$-Means.
+In the $\textit{robust k-Means}$ problem (i.e., $k$-Means with outliers), the goal is to remove $z$ outliers and minimize the $k$-Means cost on the remaining points.
+Despite the close connection between robust $k$-Means and outlier detection, both theoretical and empirical understanding of the effectiveness of $\textit{classic outlier detection heuristics}$ for robust $k$-Means remains limited.

-In this paper, we prove that—under a practical assumption on cluster sizes—simply removing points with large $K$-Nearest-Neighbor distances achieves performance comparable to prior work, in terms of approximation guarantees: it yields a constant-factor reduction from robust $k$-Means to standard $k$-Means, without introducing additional centers or discarding extra outliers (as required by many existing approaches).
+In this paper, we prove that under a practical assumption on the optimal cluster sizes, simply removing points with large $K$-Nearest-Neighbor distances achieves performance comparable to prior work in terms of approximation guarantees: it yields a constant-factor reduction from robust $k$-Means to standard $k$-Means, without introducing additional centers or discarding extra outliers, as is commonly required by existing approaches.

-Empirically, experiments on real-world datasets show that our method outperforms or matches several more sophisticated algorithms in clustering cost and runtime.
+Empirically, experiments on real-world datasets show that our method outperforms or matches several more sophisticated algorithms in terms of clustering cost and runtime.
 These results demonstrate that simple KNN-based heuristics can be surprisingly effective for robust clustering, highlighting new opportunities to bridge techniques from outlier detection and clustering.

 [Paper Link](https://arxiv.org/abs/2605.07130)

 ---

 A Python implementation of robust k-means clustering algorithms that handle outliers, with BLAS-optimized routines and a parallel benchmarking suite.